Diseases & Conditions

 - Symptoms of heel pain often include swelling and tenderness.

 - With plantar fasciitis, the pain is centered under the heel and may be mild at first.
 The pain flares up when taking first steps out of bed in the morning or when stepping out of a car after a long drive.
-Even rising from a chair after sitting for awhile can cause pain.
+Even getting up from a chair after sitting for awhile can cause pain.

 - Pain behind the heel may build slowly over time, causing the skin to thicken, get red, and swell.
 The pain flares up when first starting an activity after resting.
 Wearing normal shoes often also causes pain.